A topic from the subject of Contributions of Famous Chemists in Chemistry.

 • Michael Faraday was a renowned experimental physicist and chemist who made significant contributions to the field of electromagnetism.

-• Faraday's experiment with electrolysis led to the development of Faraday's laws of electrolysis, which explain the quantitative relationship between electricity and chemical reactions.
+• Faraday's experiments with electrolysis led to the development of Faraday's laws of electrolysis, which explain the quantitative relationship between electricity and chemical reactions.
+This is fundamental to electroplating and other electrochemical processes.

 Main Concepts

-Electrolysis: The process of using electricity to drive a chemical reaction.
+Electrolysis: The process of using electricity to drive a non-spontaneous chemical reaction.
+This involves passing an electric current through an electrolyte solution, causing chemical changes at the electrodes.

-Faraday's Laws of Electrolysis: These laws state that the amount of substance deposited or liberated at an electrode during electrolysis is directly proportional to the amount of charge passed through the system.
+1. The mass of a substance deposited or liberated at an electrode during electrolysis is directly proportional to the quantity of electricity passed through the electrolyte (charge).

-Batteries: Portable electrochemical cells that store chemical energy and convert it to electrical energy.
+Batteries: Portable electrochemical cells that store chemical energy and convert it to electrical energy on demand.
+They are a crucial part of modern technology.

 Michael Faraday and Electromagnetism